protocol/web3-dev-team/proposals/pubsub.md

 -->

 - Improves velocity of teams building products requiring pubsub by removing additional burden.
-- Improves pubsub reliability by adding more enabled nodes to the network.
 - Enables development of new features that require pubsub.

 #### Confidence